input-output-hk/plutus-pioneer-program/docs/week6.rst

 otherwise it will return *Nothing*, so the *validOutputDatum* function just needs to check that the return value is not *Nothing*, in other words, that it is a *Just*.

+Note that we are not checking anything about the value of the *Integer*.
+This could even remain the same as the input value, if the transaction is used just to collect the fees that have accumulated from the use the oracle.

+The second case for *mkOracleValidator* is the *use* case.
+This case can be used by anyone, but it is much more restrictive.